ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     pip install --no-cache-dir --no-index --find-links=/path/to/pyaedt/wheelhouse pyaedt

-Another option for installnig a wheelhouse is to download the :download:`Python file for installing PyAEDT <../Resources/PyAEDTInstallerFromDesktop.py>`.
+Another option for installing a wheelhouse is to download the :download:`Python file for installing PyAEDT <../Resources/PyAEDTInstallerFromDesktop.py>`.
 You can then run this file directly from AEDT **Script** menu, passing the wheelhouse file as an argument.